A new study from MIT researchers has found that Mars, like Earth, can “refresh” asteroid surfaces if in close enough contact.

 DeMeo and Binzel, along with former MIT research associate Matthew Lockhart, have published their findings in the journal Icarus.

 The idea that Mars may shake up the surface of an asteroid is a surprising one: As Binzel points out, the planet is one-third the size of Earth, and one-tenth as massive — and therefore exerts a far weaker gravitational pull on surrounding objects.
-But Mars’ position in the solar system places the planet in close proximity with the asteroid belt, increasing the chance of close asteroid encounters.
+But Mars’ position in the solar system places the planet in close proximity to the asteroid belt, increasing the chance of close asteroid encounters.

-“Mars is right next to the asteroid belt, and in a way it gets more opportunity than the Earth does to refresh asteroids,” Binzel says.
+“Mars is right next to the asteroid belt, and in a way, it gets more opportunity than the Earth does to refresh asteroids,” Binzel says.
 “So that may be a balancing factor.”

 DeMeo, who suspected that Mars may have a hand in altering asteroid surfaces, looked through an asteroid database created by the International Astronomical Union’s Minor Planet Center.
 The database currently consists of observations of 300,000 asteroids and their orbits; 10,000 of these are considered near-Earth asteroids.